Skip to Content

 Local Adventure Vibe

 On the edge of the Gallatin National Forest, visiting Bozeman offers the conveniences of city life with an easy escape into rural wilderness.
 Among the many other outdoor recreation opportunities Bozeman offers, it’s also home to arguably some of the most scenic and challenging competitive trail runs in the state.
-Every year, locals and visitors mark their calendars with the opening registration dates for the Old Gabe and Bridger Ridge Run, which are both hosted by the Big Sky Wind Drinkers.

 A man fly fishing stands on the banks of the Gallatin River surrounded with the fall colors near Bozeman, Montana.